Rockfish/angry_gl_zig/docs/animation.md

       scale: Vec3
   };
 ```
-### ModelNode
+### Nodes
+ - The model's animation is described with a hierarchical tree structure composed of nodes in a parent-child relationship.
+ - Each node has a name.
+ - Each node has its own local transform.
+ - A node can have a list of mesh ids.
+ - A node's global transform is calculated by walking the tree from the root passing the parent's transform to the child and multiplying the parent's transform by the child's transform to get the node's global transform.
+ - The node's calculated global transform is stored in a node_map<name, transform>.

- - ModelNode is the object that is used to build the parent / child relationship of the nodes and contains each
-   node's transform and the mesh, if any, it applies to.
+ - ModelNode is the structure that is used to build the parent / child relationship of the nodes and contains each node's transform and the mesh, if any, it applies to.
 The child's transform is relative to its parent.
 ```
   ModelNode = struct {
       node_name: *String,